 In some cases, children with ASD have other associated medical conditions or genetic syndromes.
 One such medical condition is epilepsy or seizures.
 A significant minority of children with ASD will develop seizures, sometimes after early childhood.
-Other medical conditions, such as sleep disorders and gastrointestinal disorders, are now being investigated by researchers for possible increased associations with ASD.
-Recommendations about assessment of associated medical conditions and genetic syndromes are presented in Chapter 4.
+Other medical conditions, such as sleep disorders and gastrointestinal disorders are now being investigated by researchers for possible increased associations with ASD.
+Recommendations about assessment of associated medical conditions and genetic syndromes are presented in Section F of Chapter III.

-1.E.
+2.E.
 How Is ASD Diagnosed?